deepsquare-io/ClusterFactory/web/docs/getting-started/01-requirements-recommendations.md

 All nodes should be accessible via SSH.

-Any Linux distribution with :
+All nodes should have a Linux distribution with :

 - The Linux kernel version higher than 3.10.
 - An init system based on SystemD or OpenRC.

 Cluster Factory has been fully tested on Rocky Linux, and is our recommended OS.

-## Recommended toolings
+## Recommended tooling

 - [VSCode](https://code.visualstudio.com) is our favorite IDE.
 But just use one with good YAML support.
 - **Use [Lens](https://k8slens.dev) to manage your kubernetes cluster.**